Near Aubrey in Denton County, Texas — The American South (West South Central)

 The bridge served traffic until 1990 when Sherman Highway (now FM 428) was widened and the bridge was bypassed.
 It was repurposed as a pedestrian

 Marker is Property of the State of Texas

 Erected 2014 by Texas Historical Commission.
 (Marker Number 17887.)

 Location.
 33° 18.41′ N, 97° 2.507′ W. Marker is near Aubrey, Texas, in Denton County.
 Marker is on West Sherman Drive (Farm to Market Road 428) 0.8 miles west of Wildcat Road, on the right when traveling west.
+Located along the Greenbelt Trail at the east end of the bridge.
 Touch for map.
-Located along the Greenbelt Trail at the east end of the bridge.
 Marker is in this post office area: Aubrey TX 76227, United States of America.
+Touch for directions.